bluszcz/idoru.maps/README.txt

 idoru.maps is a simply Plone product which ads new Content Type - Place.

+One of feature is a support for  Geolocation API Specification: http://dev.w3.org/geo/api/spec-source.html

+It has been tested under:

+* chromium
+* opera 10.60
+* firefox 3.6.4

 You can see example here: http://dev.bluszcz.net/places/fast-food/cheap-falafel/

 To install it add to your buildout.cfg: